JWST Slew Times and Overheads

-In some cases, a sequence of slews may incur larger overheads than expected for individual slews.
+In some cases, a sequence of slews may incur overheads larger than expected for individual slews if the sum of the motions causes the overall motion to cross a threshold.
 For example, consider a series of 6 slews, 15" each, all in the same direction along a line 90" long.
 Though all slews are <25", a larger overhead will be charged for exceeding the Visit Splitting Distance; a new guide star will be required.
 For this threshold, APT considers the maximum distance between all pairs of pointings.

 However, consider a series of 7 slews, 4" each, along a line 28" long.
 The total distance is not considered in this case.
 Each 4" slew is charged the smaller overhead for being <25".
 In this case, the threshold depends only on the pointing accuracy of each individual slew.

 For smaller pointing shifts <0.06", multiple shifts must again be considered.
 In this case, in order to remain in Fine Guiding mode, all pointings must remain within ±0.06" of the initial pointing in both axes of FGS ideal coordinates.
 Otherwise, the guide star will stray too far within the FGS subarray, and the FGS will have to perform Track mode again before resuming Fine Guiding.